mondegreen/RoC-ITS2/python/README.md

   > 0152ca78-23d6-4944-a0a0-ca4fda370bd8-consensus.fa
 ```

-Below is a bash subroutine that can be used to distribute these steps for all reads across N processors on a single machine that can be used in lieu of a more robust workflow/pipeline system.
+Below is a snippet of bash script that can be used to distribute these steps for all reads across N processors on a single machine that can be used in lieu of a more robust workflow/pipeline system.

 ```bash
 task(){